 - Cats: persistent vomiting

 For all issues listed above, we will refer you to the nearest emergency or full-service animal hospital.
-If you are unsure if we can see your pet based on their symptoms, please give us a call before coming in.
-Please note: without our doctor seeing your pet, our staff can not give medical advice via phone, email or social media.
-We can let you know if it sounds like an issue we may be able to help with, or if we recommend seeking treatment at a full-service hospital.
+If you are unsure if we can see your pet based on their symptoms, please give us a call before requesting a visit.
+Please note that without our doctor seeing your pet, our staff cannot give medical advice via phone, email, or social media.
+We can let you know if it sounds like an issue we may be able to help with or if we recommend seeking treatment at a full-service hospital.